 Our development activities encompass all stages of development and currently include clinical testing of new product candidates and activities related to clinical improvements of, or additional indications or new clinical data for, our commercialized products.
 We have also recently expanded into preclinical exploration of novel therapies, including precision medicines in hematology and oncology.
-We conduct most of these activities by leveraging our growing internal research and development function, but we have also entered into collaborations with third parties for the research and development of earlystage product candidates and have supported third parties seeking to perform clinical studies that will generate additional data related to our marketed products.
+We conduct most of these activities by leveraging our growing internal research and development function, but we have also entered into collaborations with third parties for the research and development of early-stage products.
 We also seek out investment opportunities in support of development of early-stage technologies in our therapeutic areas and adjacencies.